splusk/rave.editor/README.md

 * Path to your $CARMSYS
 * Path to your eclipse installation, which should be the one bundled within your $CARMSYS

-**Note** In order for this work properly you need to have write privelages to the $CARMSYS, so what I recommend is setting this up first (for example copy the $CARMSYS to your local work directory).
+**Note** In order for this to work properly you need to have write privelages to the $CARMSYS, so what I recommend is setting this up first (for example copy the $CARMSYS to your local work directory).